cerner/ccl-testing/whitenoise/whitenoise-maven-plugin/README.md

 Developer Notes
 ===
+**Architecture**
+The underlying design is to execute `translate the_script with xml` and apply [XPATH][x-path] queries to identify patterns that must or must not occur in the generated xml.

+**Creating new Violations**
+- Create a new java class implementing [com.cerner.ccl.analysis.data.Violation][violation-class] or one of its [subclasses][violation-subclasses].
+- Create a new java class extending [com.cerner.ccl.analysis.core.rule.TimedDelegate][timed-delegate-class] or modify an existing one to check for the new violation.
+- If a brand new Rule is created, it must be added to the services resource file
+`src/main/resources/META-INF/services/com.cerner.ccl.analysis.jdom.JdomAnalysisRule$Delegate`

+Use any [existing Rule][existing-rules] as an example.

+**Custom Rules**
+- whitenoise supports "custom rules", a plugin-type capability for adding new rules without changing whitenoise itself.
+- custom rules provide an avenue to define rules not having broad use, such as enforcing team-specific standards.
+- custom rules are no different than standard rules.
+They just live outside of [whitenoise-core-rules][whitenoise-core-rules] in a separate jar which closely resembles [whitenoise-core-rules][whitenoise-core-rules].
+- A custom rules jar file must contain a services resource file listing the rules that are exported by the jar.
+  - viz., `src/main/resources/META-INF/services/com.cerner.ccl.analysis.jdom.JdomAnalysisRule$Delegate`
+- A custom rules jar file must be added to the whitenoise classpath to be recognized/applied.
+ - (as a dependency of the whitenoise plugin specification in the project's pom file)

+**Integration Tests**
 The integration tests require the domain specific profile to be activated by a system property named `maven-profile` with value equal to the profile id.
 For convenience, the profile should set that property.
 ```xml